Triassic Archosaur Had Armored Plates Above Its Backbone

 Contact: Jon Pishney, 919.707.8083.
 Images available upon request

-“The loss and re-evolution of armor is an important aspect of the story of dinosaur evolution — freeing them from some of the biomechanical body constraints of the ancestral archosaurs and potentially contributing to some of the locomotor shifts as dinosaurs diversified into a dizzying array of different ecology and body forms,” said Dr. Christian Kammerer, a research curator in paleontology at the North Carolina Museum of Natural Sciences.
+“The loss and re-evolution of armor is an important aspect of the story of dinosaur evolution—freeing them from some of the biomechanical body constraints of ancestral archosaurs and potentially contributing to some of the locomotor shifts as dinosaurs diversified into a dizzying array of different ecologies and body forms,” said Dr. Kammerer.

 Back to the News